ARGOeu/argodoc/content/guides/compute.md

 - `-p --profile {STRING}`
 specificy the name of an availability profile.
 If specified only data a/r data regarding the specified profile will be cleared

+The mongo_clean_ar script will clean a/r results from the mongo datastore for a specific date and/or metric profile.
+It's been called automatically before a/r computations but can be ran also manually.
+The script will report on the number of records and from which collections will be removed.

 ##### mongo_clean_status.py
 The specific script is used if necessary to clean status detail data from the datastore regarding a specific day full path: `/usr/libexec/ar-compute/bin/mongo_clean_status.py`